Read Duns Scotus with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Scotus’ 7 greatest contributions to philosophy.

-The central claim is this: Scotus was a strong proponent of the Immaculate Conception of Mary, arguing that she was conceived without original sin.
+In plain terms: Scotus was a strong proponent of the Immaculate Conception of Mary, arguing that she was conceived without original sin.

-The added historical insight is that Duns Scotus is best read as a method of pressure, not only as a set of theses.
+Duns Scotus is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Haecceity (Thisness) Description

 Scotus introduced the concept of “haecceity” to explain the unique individuality of entities.
 This principle asserts that beyond common attributes, each entity possesses a distinct essence making it uniquely itself.
-Impact : This idea challenged the more generalist views of his predecessors, emphasizing individuality and paving the way for more personalized interpretations of existence.
+Impact: This idea challenged the more generalist views of his predecessors, emphasizing individuality and paving the way for more personalized interpretations of existence.

 Description